Student-centric advice and objective recommendations

 How to apply to Vassar College

 When applying to Vassar, first-year applicants may apply through the Common Application, Coalition Application or QuestBridge.
 Applications are then viewed by a need-blind review board.
 This means applicants are not admitted or declined based on their financial standing.
 There is a $65 non-refundable application fee.
 A request to waive the fee can be made.
+You can check out the most recent years class profile here!

 The Vassar College supplemental essay prompt